Skip to main content Skip to main navigation Skip to search

 You can lodge your return online at: Levies Online.

-Note: Levies Online is not available for dried fruits, dried vine fruits, nursery products and strawberries.
-You must lodge your return by completing a manual horticulture return form.
+Note: For return periods up to 31 December 2024, Levies Online is not available for dried tree fruits, dried grapes, mushrooms, nursery products and strawberries.
+You must lodge your return for periods prior to January 2025 by completing the manual horticulture return form.

 Live animal export